brockmanmatt/sandbox/README.md

 * Then run `npm install` to install the packages for the app
 * From here you should be able to run `npm run start` to start the app

-The expo app will open in a browser where you can test the app on your phone with the expo app installed
+The expo app will open in a browser where you can test the app either in mobile or in your browser of choice.